CALL NOW

 In some cases, drivers may argue that they had no choice but to make an illegal U-turn due to unsafe conditions, such as an unexpected road closure or emergency situation.

-Is The U-Turn Driver Always At Fault For A Resulting Accident?
+Is the U-Turn Driver Always At Fault for a Resulting Accident?

 No, the driver making an illegal U-turn is not always at fault for a resulting accident.
 Whether the driver who made the U-turn is considered at fault can vary depending on the specific state laws and regulations governing U-turns.